-For early readers, being able to pick out kindergarten sight words in sentences means that they have a complete understanding of the word.
+For early readers, being able to pick out kindergarten sight words in sentences means they have a complete understanding of the word.

 One way to help kids identify their sight words in sentences is to play a modified version of I Spy.
-Instead of looking for objects, they are tasked with finding the sight words.
+Instead of looking for objects, they are tasked with finding sight words.
 Give them a highlighter or highlighter tape to cover the word once they have found it.

 Whatever image helps them remember the word is fine to use.
-The goal is to help them learn the words, so there is no right or wrong.
+The goal is to help them learn the words so there is no right or wrong.

 Some people even uploaded them as virtual flashcards to a tablet or smartphone to be practiced while in the car, visiting relatives, or on vacation.

-It doesn’t matter if you print them out to review alone, study them from a device, or turn them into a game, sight word flash cards are a great way to reinforce kindergarten vocabulary.
+It doesn’t matter if you print them out to review alone, study them from a device, or turn them into a game; sight word flashcards are a great way to reinforce kindergarten vocabulary.

 If you add more, your child will likely become frustrated – and we want this to be fun!
-Continue adding one word at a time until your child can recognize all of the Kindergarten sight words.
+Continue adding one word at a time until your child can recognize all Kindergarten sight words.

-Sight Word Games and Apps
+Sight Word Games and Sight Word Apps

 Learning is always more effective when it’s turned into a game!
 Here are some of our favorite sight word games and apps.

-Go on a Word Hunt: Look for sight words in your Kindergartener’s favorite book!
+- Go on a Word Hunt: Look for sight words in your Kindergartener’s favorite book!
 Count how many you can find.
-You could also print out a list of kindergarten sight words and put a check mark next to each one you find.
+You could also print out a list of kindergarten sight words and put a checkmark next to each one you find.

+- Sight Words by Photo Touch – Free.
 This no-frills sight word app lets kids match the sight words and progress through the different levels.

+- Sight Words List by Innovative Mobile Apps – $1.39.
 Bright and simple, this app lets you use pre-built lists of sight words or create your own.
 There are also challenges where kids can pick the sight word out of a group of words.
 The clear font makes the words easy to read.

+- Sight Words: Kids Learn by Teacher Created Materials – Free.
 This sight words app features more frills than the two above.
 The pictures are colorful, the font is clear, and there are multiple games to help students practice their sight words.